-MONTHLY MEETINGS STARTING in AUGUST are IN-PERSON.
+MONTHLY MEETINGS are HYBRID – JOIN US IN-PERSON OR ON ZOOM.
 SUBSCRIBE FOR NOTIFICATIONS.

 MONTHLY MEETINGS ARE CURRENTLY HELD ON ZOOM.
 MOBILIZE TO REGISTER & SUBSCRIBE FOR NOTIFICATIONS.